 In-the-ear hearing aids should never be immersed in water as the electronic components are inside the ear mould.
 Just wipe over with a damp cloth and remove any wax carefully with the small tool provided.

 Examine the ear mould regularly.
-If it is becoming loose in the ear, hard or discoloured, go to your Australian Hearing centre to check if a new one needs to be made.
+If it is becoming loose in the ear, hard or discoloured, go to your Hearing Australia centre to check if a new one needs to be made.
 Hard tubing should be replaced before it splits.

 Carefully clean the ear mould every time you take the hearing aid out.